ska-telescope/ska-sdp-spectral-line-imaging/DEVELOPMENT.md

 1. Build documentation

 A `prepare-commit-msg` hook runs after `pre-commit` hook, which helps to prepare a commit message as per agreed format.

+A `pre-push` hook checks the gitlab-ci pipeline status, and warns user if the status is not "success".

 > Note: Due to interactiveness of these githooks, it is recommended to run all git commands using a terminal.
 GUI based git applications might throw errors.